Terms and conditions

 Your basic obligations are to ensure that:

-- you keep and provide Beyond Blue with accurate financial records of your fundraising event or activity.
+- you keep and, upon request, provide Beyond Blue with accurate financial records of your fundraising event or activity;

-- all funds raised online and offline are received by Beyond Blue within 28 days of completion of fundraising.
+- all funds raised online and offline are received by Beyond Blue within 28 days of completion of fundraising; and

-All donations over $2 are eligible for a tax-deductible receipt.
+All donations made directly to Beyond Blue over $2 are eligible for a tax-deductible receipt.
 Please note that the following cannot be issued with a tax-deductible receipt:

-- Monies received and or/donated on behalf of others
+- Monies raised and/or donated on behalf of others.

-Remember, everyone who donates to your online fundraising page is automatically issued with a tax-deductible receipt.
+Everyone who donates to your registered Beyond Blue online fundraising page is automatically issued with a tax-deductible receipt.